 That’s why we created Specright, the first purpose-built platform for Specification Management.
 Our goal was to make it easy for companies to digitize, map, and operationalize specification data across their supply chains.

-Today, we take another step forward in this journey by introducing Specright’s Blockchain Network.
+Today, we take another step forward in this journey by introducing Specright Network, Powered by Blockchain.

 What is Blockchain?

 Blockchain is an emerging technology based on the concept of a distributed ledger.
 The idea of a distributed ledger technology is that, instead of a centralized authority, power is distributed across participants of a blockchain network.
 While blockchain development initially focused on finance, supply chain industries such as consumer products, the food industry, and automotive supply chains can benefit from blockchain applications.

 We don’t use the term blockchain lightly – for years, it’s been overhyped and under commercialized.